wvwwvwwv/scalable-concurrent-containers/README.md

 ## scc::TreeIndex <a name="treeindex"></a>

 [Work-in-progress](##milestones)
-- APIs not stabilized
-- Incomplete: scc::TreeIndex::remove
-- Unimplemented: scc::TreeIndex::from, scc::TreeIndex::export
+- Unimplemented: scc::TreeIndex::export
-- Not fully validated
 - Not fully optimized

-Only two APIs are fully implemented.
-- scc::TreeIndex::insert
-- scc::TreeIndex::read

 scc::TreeIndex is a B+-tree variant optimized for read operations.
 Locks are only acquired on structural changes, and read/scan operations are neither blocked nor interrupted by other threads.
 The semantics of each API is similar to the read-committed isolation level in terms of database management software, as readers may not see the snapshot of data that is newer than the read snapshot.

 ## Changelog

+#### 0.4.0
+Stabilize key APIs of scc::TreeIndex
 #### 0.3.15
 Fix a data race between TreeIndex::remove and Scanner
 #### 0.3.14